joffrey-bion/fx-gson/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/57327660a0ca35004baf8bfb/badge.svg)](https://www.versioneye.com/user/projects/57327660a0ca35004baf8bfb)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/joffrey-bion/fx-gson/blob/master/LICENSE)

-Gson extension to serialize JavaFX properties as their values, and deserialize values into properties.
+A set of type adapters for [Google Gson](https://github.com/google/gson) to serialize JavaFX properties as their values, and deserialize values into properties.

+## Why FX Gson?

 In JavaFX, POJOs usually contain `Property` objects instead of primitives.
 When serialized with Gson, we don't want to see the internals of such `Property` objects in the produced JSON, but rather the actual value held by the property.

-For instance, if I have a class like this:
+For instance, suppose the `Person` class is defined like this:

     public class Person {
         private final StringProperty firstName;